nickgeoca/idris-py/TensorFlowTODO.md

            -> Tensor (reduce_reshape b_keep_tensor_rank remove_dims shape) dt

 9. Fix TensorFlow.Matrix.idr kludge for while_loop.
     * The while_loop body/condition functions are parameterized with tensors, but using Idris seems to limit to only being able to parameterize w/ a list of tensors
-** Ex: tensorflow python condition(t0,t1,t2,..) ; tensorflow idris condition([t0,t1,t2,..])
+        * Ex: tensorflow python condition(t0,t1,t2,..) ; tensorflow idris condition([t0,t1,t2,..])
     * Handling by using a kludge.py python file that does the python *args trick

 10. Constrain matrix operations to appropriate types.
 E.g. can't do tf.floordiv on complex types

+11. infixl opeators are not working

+12. What is the best way to document functions?
+It might be better if left TF to the reference documentation if their API changes.
+Also dependent types document the code to some extent.